Master of Science in Human Factors Engineering

 - Workplace safety

 Applicants are admitted to this program on the basis of their educational qualifications.
-It is expected that applicants to the Human Factors program will have an acceptable BS in engineering or science.
+It is expected that applicants to the Human Factors program will have a BS in engineering, natural science, or psychology.
 Relevant course work and research experience may be considered for non-engineering students.
-It is strongly recommended that the prospective student identify and contact the potential thesis advisor before applying to the program.
-The Department also requires all applicants to submit their recent General Record Examination (GRE) scores.
-More detailed descriptions of all application requirements are provided in the Graduate School Handbook.
+More detailed descriptions of all application requirements can be found on the graduate admissions website.